flowcontrol12/docu/docs/03-Installation guide.md

 ## 4. System activation

-To activate the Sycope system follow the steps below.
+To activate the Sycope system, follow the steps below.

 1. Log in to the **Sycope Portal** https://portal.sycope.com  and check if you have an active **template** where you can make an upload license request.